 Posts

-My account of The Hindu Lit for Life 2015
+Report on The Hindu Lit for Life 2015 (From FB post)

 1st Day at The Hindu Lit for Life 2015.
 It started with a short introduction and lighting of the ceremonial lamp by Nayanthara Sehgal following which there was a book reading session by Man Booker Prize 2013 winner Eleanor Catton who spoke of her travails and tribulations in writing of the experiences of an adolescent girl.
 Following Ms. Catton's lively talk, there was a session with Geeta Doctor, writer Nayantara Sehgal who is cousin to Indira Gandhi and Sehgal's biographer Ritu Menon.
 Sharp and coherent despite her advanced age, 87-year old Ms. Sehgal passionately defended Perumal Murugan's right of expression and spoke of a need for a writer's union.
 She also vividly reminisced the 1975 Emergency days when she virulently opposed the censorship and dictatorial measures of the Indira Gandhi government.
 Her talk was extremely frank and sentimental.
 After Ms. Sehgal's interview, we had a talk by Jonathan Harris on his book "Firangis" which is about the ...